Resilient euro zone bond market easily absorbs supply

 higher than on bonds maturing in the near future.

-But if fears of a U.S. default grow, the euro zone debt
+But if fears of a U.S. default grow, euro zone debt stands